sumigargi/react-ui-autocomplete/README.md

 You can decide whether or not to require the user to press ENTER to confirm the new arbitrary value by setting the `newValueRequiresEnter` property.
 This property has no effect when `allowNew` is set to `false`, and its default value is `false`, so that `UIAutocomplete` behaves similarly to a regular input.

-## Contributing

-If you find that this thing breaks, you can open an issue and/or make a pull request.
-If you want to contribute, just pull the repository and make your modification.
-Don't forget to run the tests, and add your own where necessary!

-The following `npm` scripts are available:

-- `npm run build-dist`: creates a bundled version of the component, saving it to `dist`, using Webpack
-- `npm run build-dev`: creates a development version of the component, saving it to `dev`, using Webpack
-- `npm run demo`: runs a small demo application with WebpackDevServer.
-It's still in the works!
-- `npm test`: runs the tests

-## License

-MIT